AonCyberLabs/SSH-Weak-DH/README.md

 The example above analyzes the results of the scan for the SSH server running on port 22 on localhost.

+WARNING: This tool tests a limited number of configurations and therefore potentially fails to detect some weak configurations.
+Moreover, the server possibly blocks connections before the scan completes.

+As for OpenSSH servers, [https://weakdh.org/sysadmin.html](https://weakdh.org/sysadmin.html) provides configuration suggestions.

 # Copyright

 Fabian Foerg, Gotham Digital Science, 2015